20221218

 Contains 5% Pycnogenol only at a lower price-point

-One of the standout features of pure-form ascorbic acid is that it can actually help boost up collagen production in the skin, which not a lot of skincare ingredients have research on in this respect.
+One of the standout features of pure-form ascorbic acid is that it can actually help boost up collagen production in the skin, which not a lot of skincare ingredients can say, from a research perspective.
 If you can't find an ascorbic acid formula that works for you, though: fear not!
-Retinoids (AKA Vitamin A derivatives) actually have even more evidence for their power in this area, though I personally think that if you want the best results (and you're not sensitive), you'll want to go for a 1%+ concentration of retinol, a granactive retinoid or a retinol.
+Retinoids (AKA Vitamin A derivatives) actually have even more evidence for their efficacy in this area, though I personally think that if you want the best results (and you're not sensitive), you'll want to go for a 1%+ concentration of retinol, a granactive retinoid or a retinal.
 Retinoids can also help with sun damage, hyperpigmentation and in the reduction of existing fine lines, and I've chosen a gentler option and a more heavy-duty formula.

 A skin-friendly 0.2% HPR (Granactive Retinoid)